Who was Malcolm X? The life and death of a complex American hero

 "When my mother was pregnant with me, she told me later, 'a party of hooded Ku Klux Klan riders galloped up to our home,'" Malcolm said, according to one his biographies.
 "Brandishing their shotguns and rifles, they shouted for my father to come out".

 In 1929, his family home was set on fire by a racist mob.
 "The white police and firemen came and stood around watching as the house burned to the ground," he said.

 His father Earl Little died when Malcolm was six, his body discovered on nearby railway tracks.
-Police officially ruled his death as suicide – nullifying his life insurance policy – but Malcolm maintained that his father was murdered by members of the Black Legion, a Klu Klux Klan splinter group.
+Authorities ruled his death an accident, although insurers claimed it was a suicide, thereby his life insurance policy – but Malcolm maintained that his father was murdered by members of the Black Legion, a Ku Klux Klan splinter group.

 His mother went on to have a nervous breakdown and spent the last 26 years of her life in a state mental hospital.
 Despite being highly gifted, Malcolm dropped out of school at 15 after being told he was better suited to being a carpenter than a lawyer.

 He later moved to New York and then Boston where he turned to a life of crime, consisting of drug dealing, pimping and robbery.
 He was eventually arrested in 1946 and sentenced to up to 10 years in prison.

 There he was introduced to the Nation of Islam and welcomed by the group's leader, Elijah Mohammed.
 He told Malcolm to drop his last name, which he said was inherited from the slave owners, and replace it with the letter X in memory of the African name that had been stolen from his family.

 He was in many ways "the polar opposite of Dr Martin Luther King" argues Katy Stoddard in The Guardian.
 "Where King called for civil rights through peaceful protest, Malcolm X often advocated violence as the only means of forcing change on a reluctant American society."